hipe/tmx/lib/skylab/brazen/doc/issues/015-the-kernel-narrative.md

 "git-config" as a datastore name has the two parts, "git" and "config").

-because these two concerns are munged into one name we need to do some parsing to determine where the one ends and the other begins. since the way the cards have fallen we don't actually need this logic yet, but we ceratainly will if we keep this up.
+because these two concerns are munged into one name we need to do some parsing to determine where the one ends and the other begins.

+a year later we would try to abtract a general algorithm from this as [#mh-002] for use elswhere. but currently its native implementation is too entrenched, so for now thy exist separately but with the same idea behind them.